-Valid Nutrition (VN) considers all forms of abuse of power and exploitation to be incompatible with its fundamental belief in the human dignity of all people, regardless of age, sex, race, colour, religion, social origin, birth or other status.
-Valid Nutrition’s staff and people engaged by VN must never engage in any form of humiliating, degrading, abusive or exploitative behaviour under any circumstances.
-Furthermore, as a humanitarian company working with particularly vulnerable children in the developing world and striving to eradicate all forms of childhood malnutrition, Valid Nutrition is concerned and committed to promoting and safeguarding the rights of children, as per the United Nations Convention on the Rights of the Child (UNCRC), including their right to be protected from any and all forms of harm, abuse, neglect and/or exploitation.
-Valid® Nutrition hereby formally acknowledges its expectation that its employees and others who work with Valid® Nutrition have children’s best interests at the heart of their involvement with Valid Nutrition at all times.
+Valid Nutrition (VALID) considers all forms of abuse of power and exploitation to be incompatible with its fundamental belief in the human dignity of all people, regardless of age, gender, sexual orientation, race, religion, disability, ethnic or social origin, birth or other status.
+Valid Nutrition’s staff and people engaged by VALID must never engage in any form of humiliating, degrading, abusive or exploitative behaviour under any circumstances.
+Furthermore, as a humanitarian company that may from time to time have cause to work directly with particularly vulnerable children in the developing world and striving to eradicate all forms of childhood malnutrition, Valid Nutrition is concerned and committed to promoting and safeguarding the rights of children, as per the United Nations Convention on the Rights of the Child (UNCRC), including their right to be protected from any and all forms of harm, abuse, neglect and/or exploitation.
+Valid Nutrition hereby formally acknowledges its expectation that its employees and others who work with Valid Nutrition have children’s safety and best interests at the heart of their involvement with Valid Nutrition at all times.
 This Child Protection Policy is Valid Nutrition’s statement of intent and demonstrates our commitment to safeguarding children from any harm and makes clear to all in the organisation and who come into contact with us what is required in relation to the protection of children.
 Child abuse (defined below) in any form is unacceptable and will lead to serious disciplinary action, up to and including dismissal and/or criminal proceedings.
 As per the UNCRC, our decisions and actions in response to child protection concerns will be guided by the principle of “the best interests of the child”.

 2. SCOPE OF THE CHILD PROTECTION POLICY